Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as read_directory or read_file.
-No mention of prerequisites or exclusions.
+No guidance is provided on when to use this tool over alternatives such as read_directory or search_codebase.
+There are no usage context or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.